The Lowdown On Bottom Paint

-Antifouling paints work by dissipating metal at the hull's surface to kill organisms or prevent them from adhering
+Antifouling paints work by dissipating metal at the hull's surface to prevent the organisms from adhering

 A good bottom job is a wise investment of both time and money

-Copper, or cuprous oxide (a copper compound), keeps marine flora and fauna from growing on the bottom of your boat
+Copper, or cuprous oxide keeps marine flora and fauna from growing on the bottom of your boat

 DIY Or Yard?